Average Bicycle Speed vs E-Bike: Electric Bike Speed Explained

 An e-bike doesn't have a throttle that makes it a motorcycle.
 Instead, its motor provides assistance as you pedal, making it easier to get up to speed and maintain it.
 This assistance is legally capped, and in the US, e-bikes are categorized into a class system that defines their top assisted speed.

-The key takeaway is that an e-bike's true benefit isn't its top speed, but its ability to elevate your average speed with less effort.
-A Class 3 e-bike won't constantly be traveling at 28 mph.
-In real-world conditions with traffic, hills, and wind, the average speed will be lower.
+The key takeaway is that while e-bike top speed matters to some riders, the true benefit lies in its ability to elevate your average speed with less effort.
+In real-world conditions with traffic, hills, and wind, even a Class 3 e-bike rarely sustains its 28 mph top speed.
 However, that average will be consistently higher and easier to maintain than on a conventional bike.

 It's crucial to know that e-bike laws can vary by state, affecting where and how you can ride different classes of e-bikes.